 Here's what the sound actually looks like:

-It's a simple downward leap from an E to an A (perfect fifth) in an assumed key of E major.
+It's a simple downward leap from an E to an A (perfect fifth) in E major.

 In theory terms, the entire sound effect could be considered an "authentic cadence", a resolution from the fifth (dominant) to the base note (tonic) in a piece of music.
 This construct is typically used to end a song strongly.